-I’ve been waiting for spring since…well, last spring.
-But while that’s the case for me, there are millions of people that suffer from spring allergies every year.
+Millions of people that suffer from seasonal allergies every year.
 As a matter of fact, two of them live with me.

 Whether you call it hay fever, allergic rhinitis or seasonal allergies, if you’re looking for relief from your seasonal allergies, there are options for natural seasonal allergy relief.

-I love spring.
+I love spring and warm weather.
 In my mind, I imagine the world waking up right along with the flowers and the hibernating animals.
 Warmer weather typically means more travel, time outdoors and tending to the family garden.

-Since we’ll all be spending more time outdoors, I wanted to beef up our regimen for natural allergy relief.
-I’ve had some success with other spring allergy remedies in the past, but I’m of the belief that things can always be better.
+If you’re like me and will be spending more time outdoors, you mat want to think about altering your family’s regimen for natural allergy relief.
+I’ve had some success with my kids using other spring allergy remedies, but I’m of the belief that things can always be better.

-So I test and tweek accordingly.
+So I like to test and tweak accordingly.
 The important thing about having a natural approach to health and wellness is recognizing that all parts of the body are intimately intertwined.

 A headache doesn’t necessarily indicate a problem in the head.
 It could be a lack of sleep, dehydration, stress or even a nutrient deficiency.
 Likewise, when you’re honing in an approach for natural seasonal allergy relief, it’s important to consider several options.

 Of course, avoidance is certainly a natural approach for seasonal allergy relief.
-But who’s going to to tell a ten year old girl that she can’t dress up like Jessie from Toy Story and jump, skip and play in the backyard.
+But who’s going to to tell a a little year old girl that she can’t dress up like Jessie from Toy Story and jump, skip and play in the backyard.

 For now, Neti pots are a normal part of our natural approach to seasonal allergies.
 They help to clear nostrils from pollen, dust and mucous.
 Fortunately she’s been using them since age six, and if a six year old can do it, you can too!